Nickhil-Sethi/Machine-Learning/README.md

 # Machine-Learning

-My own code implementing different methods from ML/AI/statistics on different datasets.
-Everything here is implemented with Google's TensorFlow library.
+My own code implementing different methods on various datasets, and some homework assignments from David Rosenberg's course on Computational Statistics at NYU Center for Data Science.

-Geolocation:

-Code I wrote when I was at SMaPP Lab for a research project on tweet geolocation.

-MNIST:

-Handwritten digits unpacked as vectors.
-Label is digit.

-South-African-Heart-Disease:

-Health data.
-Label is heart-disease or no heart-disease.

-tensorflow:

-Code for basic machine learning objects, like logistic_regression(), linear_regression(), hidden_layer(), etc.